Mthe001/Crowd-Cube/README.md

 - **Vite** for fast builds and optimized production performance.
 - **React** for building interactive UIs.
 - Example contact page with a **sweetalert2** integration for form submission notifications.
+- **Tailwind CSS** for utility-first styling and responsive design.
+- **React Simple Typewriter** for adding typewriter-style text animations.
+- **React Awesome Reveal** for smooth reveal animations on scroll.

 ---